CaptainOfFlyingDutchman/manvendrask.github.com/adieu/index.md

 title: Empty!
 ---

-Sorry, but no one is wating here for you! :-)
+Sorry, but there is no human found on the land of Sahara Desert :-)